wifisensing/PicoScenes-Manual/source/installation.rst

 Troubleshooting
 =================

-The following shows some of the most frequently seen errors and their solutions for quick reference.
-For other issues happened during the installation/update/use, you may seek :ref:`tech_support` by submitting a bug report to PicoScenes Issues Tracker.
+The following shows some of the most frequent errors and their solutions for quick reference.
+For other issues that happened during the installation, upgrade or later use, you may seek :ref:`tech_support` by submitting a bug report to PicoScenes Issues Tracker.

-**Q1**: I encountered "E: fail to fetch XXX, File has unexpected size (xxx != xxx). ..." error during apt installation.
+**Q1**: I encounter an error during apt installation saying, "E: fail to fetch XXX, File has unexpected size (xxx != xxx). ..."

 A: The possible reason is that the PicoScenes repository is updated, but your local apt cache is not synced.
 To fix this error, you should run ``sudo apt update`` again to sync your local apt cache.
-If you still encounter this problems, you may seek :ref:`tech_support` by submitting a bug report to PicoScenes Issues Tracker.
+If you still encounter this problem, you may seek :ref:`tech_support`.